colorful line illustration of young people holding phones

 • 87 percent of Gen Zers say privacy is more important than getting “likes” on social media.

-• 75 percent of them will only use location features on apps when it’s required to function.
+• 75 percent of them will only use location features on apps when it’s required to function (which is why Snapchat users are going ham).

 • 58 percent turn location sharing on and off based on how and when they wish to use it.